 What are the most common fish oil side effects?

-There are very few downsides to using supplementing with fish oil, and fish oil is generally safe for average healthy people.
+There are very few downsides to using supplementing with fish oil, and high quality fish oil capsules is generally safe for average healthy people.

 The limited number of fish oil side effects that do occur usually only occur over time and with large doses.
 According to the U.S. Food and Drug Administration, taking up to three grams of omega 3 fatty acids a day from fish is generally regarded as safe.